EduKru/An-Optimization-Portfolio-Decision-Science/Crossdocking/Description.md

 Crossdocking is an important operation in logistics

-I visited this cross-dock in Bornheim of the a retail company:
+I visited this cross-dock in Bornheim of a retail company:

 ![image](https://user-images.githubusercontent.com/29587190/150125900-1140b716-be98-424d-898e-638ee7f12715.png)